sillsdev/TheCombine/README.md

 #### Configure Docker

-Run the configuration script in an activated virtual environment.
+Run the configuration script in an activated virtual environment to generate the necessary configuration files.

 ```batch
 (venv) > python docker_setup.py